pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 This allows, for example, the operation of an indicator when a warning or alert state is present and an audible alarm when an alarm or emergency state is present.
-Each output can be suppressed by the appearance of a transient true value on an associated key allowing the easy implementation of a 'silence alarm' function.
+Outputs can be individually suppressed by the appearance of a transient true value on a specified key allowing the easy implementation of a 'silence alarm' function.

 ## Configuration